ramtinJ95/Mywiki/Account Access and Security.md

 Snowflake and detokenize the data at query runtime.
 Tokenization is the process of removing sensitive data by replacing it with an undecipherable token.
 External Tokenization makes use of masking policies with external functions.

+Active Key is used for both encryption and decryption.
+The retired Key is used for decryption only.
+The destroyed Key is no longer used.

 ### Platform security
 Snowflake is a highly secured platform and provides multi-level security like